LiTseri/article_recommender/README.md

 # article_recommender
-Recommend articles from your newsletters subscriptions in your gmail
+AI agent to recommend you articles from your newsletters subscriptions in your gmail